All you need to know

 - After stain treatment

 How to dry wool covers

-Never wring wool covers out because the wool could get damaged or starts to felt.
+Never wring wool because it could get damaged or felted.
 The best way to dry wool is rolled up or folded in a towel.
 Then lay it flat on the ground and trample on it.
 That way the water is gently pushed out of the wool without applying any friction.

-Afterwards lay the wool covers on a drying rack to dry completely.
-Don’t hang them up by the leg elastic, otherwise they will permanently stretch out.
-You can also dry them outside in the sun if the sun is not too intense.
-Don’t leave them there for too long.
+Afterwards lay the wool cover on a drying rack to dry completely.
+Don’t hang it up by the leg elastic, otherwise they will permanently stretch out.
+You can also dry it outside in the sun if the sun is not too intense.
+Don’t leave it there for too long.
 Drying on a heater is not recommended.
 The wool would get dry and brittle.